- What is an ERP system?

 Types of ERP systems by business size

-Small business ERP systems focus on core functions without overwhelming complexity.
-Typical features include basic accounting, inventory management, and customer tracking.
+Tier III ERP systems are designed for companies with basic needs and limited IT resources.
+They focus on core accounting, inventory management, and order tracking.
 User-friendly interfaces help teams get up to speed quickly, and implementation usually takes 3 to 6 months.

 Budget constraints drive many small business ERP decisions.
-Monthly subscriptions make advanced software accessible without large investments, while simplified setup processes and limited customization help keep implementation costs down.
+Monthly subscriptions make advanced software accessible without large investments, while simplified setup and limited customization keep implementation costs down.

-Mid-market companies need ERP systems that can handle higher transaction volumes and more complex workflows.
+Tier II ERP systems serve mid-sized companies that need advanced features without enterprise-level complexity or cost.
 These solutions typically offer advanced reporting, multi-location support, and industry-specific modules.
 Integration with existing software becomes more important as operations expand.

-At this level, companies often require sophisticated inventory management, advanced financial reporting, and project tracking.
+At this level, you often need sophisticated inventory management, advanced financial reporting, and project tracking.
 Workflow automation also helps manage the added complexity of growth.
 Implementation usually takes 6 to 12 months.

-Enterprise ERP systems manage massive data volumes and thousands of users across multiple countries.
+Tier I ERP systems manage massive data volumes and thousands of users across multiple countries.
 They require extensive customization to match complex business processes.
-Multi-language and multi-currency support is essential for global operations.
-Implementation typically takes 12 to 18 months.
+Multi-language and multi-currency support is essential for global operations, and implementation typically takes 12 to 18 months or longer.

 These systems must integrate with numerous third-party applications, legacy software, and specialized industry tools.
 They also include advanced security features to protect sensitive data and support compliance across regions.

-SAP S/4HANA, Oracle Cloud ERP, and Infor ERP dominate this space, offering the deep customization needed for the most demanding operations.
+SAP S/4HANA, Oracle Cloud ERP, and Infor ERP dominate this space.

 Industry-specific ERP systems